-Explore the latest in hepatitis C from The JAMA Network, including recent advances in diagnosis and antiviral treatment, prevention of complications, and more.
+Explore the latest in hepatitis C, including recent advances in diagnosis and antiviral treatment, prevention of complications, and more.

 This review summarizes evidence regarding Black race and inequities in outcomes of hepatitis C virus (HCV) infection because of the high prevalence and absolute number of annual HCV-related deaths in Black populations relative to other racial and ethnic minority groups.

 This cohort study investigates the correlates of risk for disinhibited behaviors using electronic health record data of individuals in the Million Veteran Program.

 This nonrandomized controlled trial evaluates the feasibility, acceptability, and safety of providing hepatitis C virus treatment at diagnosis within a medically underserved population.